Hello,

 I am an Assistant Professor in Sociology at the University of Toronto.

 My research explores the transnational politics, meaning, and memory of violence and suffering in the Middle East and its diasporas.
 I am especially interested in how religion and rights shape the meaning of violence and chart trajectories for mobilization.
 In addition, my collaborative projects investigate knowledge production and collective memories of mass violence, specifically in Syria.
 I explore these questions qualitatively.
-This research has been published or is forthcoming in the Sociology of Religion, Law & Society Review, the American Journal of Cultural Sociology, Memory Studies, and the Minnesota Journal of International Law.
+This research has been published in the Sociology of Religion, Law & Society Review, the American Journal of Cultural Sociology, Memory Studies, and the Minnesota Journal of International Law.

 I have a PhD and MA in Sociology from the University of Minnesota-Twin Cities and a BS in both Psychology and Sociology from the University of Michigan-Ann Arbor.
 I was born in Egypt, raised in Kuwait, lived in the United States, and currently reside in Toronto, Canada.